-Before purchasing an impact protection system you should ask yourself the following 2 questions: What should be protected?
-And where should be protected?
+Before purchasing an impact protection system, ask yourself the following two questions: What should be protected?
+And where should it be protected?

 What should be protected?

-In most cases your impact protection system must be more stable and heavier than the equipment that it has to withstand.
+In most cases, your impact protection system must be more stable and heavier than the equipment it has to withstand.
 After all, a handcart develops significantly less force than a forklift or truck.
-It is therefore important to clarify the potential sources of danger within the framework of the risk assessment and to choose a suitable impact protection system as a protective measure.
-The stability of the impact protection system depends not only on the dimensions, but also on the material and the mounting technique.
+It is, therefore, essential to clarify the potential sources of danger within the risk assessment framework and choose a suitable impact protection system as a protective measure.
+The stability of the impact protection system depends not only on the dimensions but also on the material and the mounting technique.
 More information can be found below.

 What should be protected from?

-The simple rule of thumb applies here: Your impact protection system must be more stable, the heavier and faster the equipment, which it has to withstand if the worst comes to the worst.
+The simple rule of thumb applies here: Your impact protection system must be more stable, the heavier and faster the equipment it has to withstand if the worst comes to the worst.
 After all, a hand truck develops significantly less starting force than a forklift or truck.
-It is therefore important to clarify the potential sources of danger as part of the risk assessment and to choose a suitable impact protection as a protective measure.
-The stability of the impact protection depends not only on the dimensions, but also on the material and the installation technique.
+Therefore, it is essential to clarify the potential sources of danger as part of the risk assessment and choose suitable impact protection as a protective measure.
+The stability of the impact protection depends not only on the dimensions but also on the material and the installation technique.
 You can find more information on this in the following.

-Depending on whether the impact protection is to be used indoors or outdoors, different requirements must be placed on the material.
-A collision with equipment may damage the impact protection itself - rusting may occur when using non-galvanized steel products outdoors, which further damages the product.
+Different requirements must be placed on the material depending on whether the impact protection is to be used indoors or outdoors.
+A collision with equipment may damage the impact protection itself - rusting may occur when using non-galvanized steel products outdoors, further damaging the product.
 Therefore, you should choose a corrosion-resistant material for impact protection systems that are used outdoors.
 More information can be found below.

-What material should I choose my impact protection from?
+Which material should I choose for my impact protection?

-The DENIOS range of impact protection products includes models made of steel and high-quality plastic.
-When choosing the material, you should ask yourself what exactly the impact protection has to do.
+The DENIOS range of impact protection products includes steel and high-quality plastic models.
+When choosing the material, you should ask yourself what the impact protection must do.
 Depending on the application, different material properties may be required.
-In general, the larger the diameter and the thicker the material, the greater the resistance of your collision guard.
-If heavy and fast machines are used in your company, you should therefore use particularly stable collision protection.
+In general, the larger the diameter and the thicker the material, the more excellent the resistance of your collision guard.
+If heavy and fast machines are used in your company, you should use exceptionally stable collision protection.

 When used outdoors, the weather conditions must also be considered.
-If a particularly robust impact protection system is required, you should choose a product made of hot-dip galvanized steel, which offers protection against rust damage.
+If a particularly robust impact protection system is required, you should choose a hot-dip galvanized steel product that offers protection against rust damage.
 In contrast, plastic crash protection is completely corrosion-resistant - even after colliding with vehicles, there is no reason to fear rust damage.
 However, galvanized steel is often the better choice for outdoor use because of the disadvantages associated with plastic products due to their poor UV resistance.
-Plastic however, offers a significant advantage in terms of collision protection as the round shapes and elastic material reduce the impact and therefore also protect the approaching equipment.
+Plastic, however, offers a significant advantage in collision protection as the round shapes and elastic material reduce the impact and, therefore, protect the approaching equipment.